easyrent-digital/Product-Alpha-Alternate/README.md

   <img src="https://bookcars.github.io/content/bookcars-architecture.drawio.png?raw=true" alt="" width="500" />
 </p>

-BookCars API exposes all BookCars functions needed for the backend, the frontend and the mobile app.
+BookCars API exposes all BookCars functions needed for the backoffice, the frontend and the mobile app.
 The API follows the MVC design pattern.
 JWT is used for authentication.
 There are some functions that need authentication and others that does not need authentication.

 * *./api/models/* folder contains MongoDB models.
 * *./api/routes/* folder contains Express routes.